Columbia Spousal Support Modification Lawyer

 At the Law Offices of Todd K. Mohink, our Columbia spousal support modification lawyers look past the controversies and posturing.
 Instead, we focus on the circumstances of your case and the law which applies to these facts.
 We also focus on your legal and financial rights, especially when it comes to spousal support modification.
 When the facts change, we look for solutions which reflect the new reality and also uphold your rights.

-The Different Types of Alimony Modification in Columbia
+The Different Types of Alimony Modification in Howard County

 No divorce or other family law order is set in stone, because things change.
 Relocations are a good example.
 If the residential parent moves, it’s usually necessary to adjust the frequency and/or length of the children’s visits with the nonresidential parent.
 The same thing applies in alimony situations, as there are generally three kinds of modifications: